 8. If you want even more doctrinal insights, Systematic Theology is an amazing resource, listing almost every doctrine you could think of with its explanations and even some counter-arguments.
 As a heads up, it’s not a book you’re going to read in one sitting.
 We’ve been going through it several years now, opening to a particular doctrine of interest, then reading it out loud, and taking the time to discuss the points.
 Such mind-boggling topics like where did the soul come from?
 Are discussed with insightful knowledge.

 10. If you’re new to Christian Apologetics (a defense of our faith) or philosophy, this a perfect place to begin.
 Finding Truth’s central objective is to show the reality of the Romans 1:25 verse: “[They] exchanged the truth of God into falsehood, and reverenced and served the created thing beyond the One having created it.”
 Nancy Pearcey tackles why Christianity fits within reality and how other belief systems need to actually borrow from Christianity to withstand their reasoning.
-After you’re finished reading this book, reading Total Truth would be a must.
+After you’re finished reading this book, reading Total Truth and Saving Leonardo (a personal story related to this book is mentioned here) would be a must.

 I know I’ve most likely left out some amazing reads on this list of books for women who want to grow in their faith, so let us know what you think should have made the list.